Would you like to add a plugin you created to the WordPress plugin directory?

 The first thing you need to do is create a ‘Read Me’ file for your plugin.
 This will be displayed on your plugin’s page in the directory and needs to use the right formatting.

-You’ll need to customize the file for your own plugin, so we’ll explain how the WordPress plugin readme file syntax works.
+You will need to customize the file for your own plugin, so we will explain how the WordPress plugin readme file syntax works.

 The next line is ‘Contributors’.
 These are the WordPress.org user IDs responsible for managing your plugin.
-If you don’t already have a user ID, then you’ll need to create a free WordPress.org user account.
+If you don’t already have a user ID, then you will need to create a free WordPress.org user account.

 The ‘Requires at least’ and ‘Tested up to’ fields refer to the WordPress versions your plugin works with.
 The ‘Stable tag’ is the version of your own plugin.